-Chancellors, Laboratory Directors, the Vice President of ANR, or their designees, are responsible for the implementation of this Policy, including the consideration of initial allegations of research misconduct and, when necessary, initiation of formal inquiries and, if warranted, investigations.
-Chancellors, Laboratory Directors, the Vice President of ANR, or their designees, are also responsible for designating the individuals to serve as the Deciding Official and Research Integrity Officer at their respective Locations.
+Chancellors and Laboratory Directors, the Vice President of ANR, or their designees, shall be are responsible for the implementation of this Policy, which may include including the consideration of initial reports allegations of research misconduct and, when necessary, the referral or initiation of formal inquiries and, if warranted, investigations.
+Local guidelines and procedures should clarify available mechanisms for imposing appropriate sanctions or discipline on individuals when the allegation of misconduct has been substantiated.

+Chancellors and Laboratory Directors, the Vice President of ANR, or their designees, are also responsible for designating the individuals to serve as the Deciding Official and Research Integrity Officer at their respective Locations shall refer to the University Policy and Procedures for Reporting Improper Governmental Activities and Protection Against Retaliation for Reporting Improper Activities to ensure coordination of allegations of misconduct which may be reported under that Policy and to advise on the procedures to protect against retaliation.